bikkimahato/java-interview-questions/README.md

 #### **[⬆ Back to Top](#level--medium)**
 ---

-# Medium Java Interview Questions and Answers
+# Hard Java Interview Questions and Answers

 ## 1. Explain the concept of memory leaks in Java.